tmhglnd/mercury/README.md

 	- algorithmic composition
 	- sequencing
 	- creative coding and live coding.
-- Providing the artist with an extensive library of algorithmic composition techniques
+- Providing creatives with an extensive library of algorithmic composition techniques
-	- In the future released as algo-comp.js node package
+	- in the future released as algo-comp.js node package
 - Providing creatives with a multi-purpose non-linear-sequencer
-	- using OSC/MIDI to communicate with other creative-coding platforms
+	- using OSC to communicate with other (creative-coding) platforms
+	- using MIDI to communicate with other environments
 - Providing creatives with easy sampler/synthesis for sounddesign and composing
 	- using external OSC/MIDI to control parameters in the sampler/synthesis
 - Working towards a stand-alone application for MacOS and Windows, making workflow easier